jhchein/logic-app-anomaly-detection-connector/README.md

 - Set the 'Method' field to 'POST' and add the URL of your function app in the 'URI' field.
 - In the 'Body' field, add your CSV data of the format ("date";"value").
 - Test the anomaly detection process.

-## Configuration

-Before you can run the function app, you need to set the following environment variables:

-- ANOMALYENDPOINT: The endpoint URL for your Cognitive Services Anomaly Detector instance
-- OCP_APIM_SUB: The subscription key for your Cognitive Services Anomaly Detector instance

 ## Contributions